She joined protests against the Taliban - now she wants UK to take her in

 Her hope is to one day build a life in the UK, but her options for getting here are slim.

-Launched in August 2021, the UK government’s Afghan citizens resettlement scheme (ACRS) said that it would prioritise “those who have assisted the UK efforts in Afghanistan and stood up for values such as democracy, women’s rights, freedom of speech and rule of law.”
+Launched in August 2021, the government’s Afghan citizens resettlement scheme (ACRS) said that it would prioritise “those who have assisted the UK efforts in Afghanistan and stood up for values such as democracy, women’s rights, freedom of speech and rule of law”.
 It also promised to bring in “vulnerable people, including women and girls at risk”.

 But the reality is that there is no functioning legal route to the UK for Afghan’s women’s rights activists.
 Only 4 people have been brought to the UK under the scheme since the fall of Kabul.